 Don’t Take On the World by Yourself

 Our best advice has to come with a few warnings first.
-The first being that following traditional practices to get your website noticed (or found at all) are not likely to be as successful as some campaign managers may promise.
+The first is that following traditional practices to get your website noticed (or found at all) is not likely to be as successful as some campaign managers may promise.

 A strong SEO (Search Engine Optimization) approach, for example, is one of the best ways to get your brand to show up in search results.
 The problem?
 A strong SEO strategy takes a lot of careful planning, and a considerable amount of time to get right.
 From making sure all the most common search terms are embedded onto the pages of your site to building a network of pages that facilitate outbound and inbound links, to the all-powerful social media connection, and much more, not everyone has the know-how to get it right.

 Even for those who do know how to build a proper SEO campaign, they will never put the same amount of resources into perfecting it as the big names within the industry are able to do.
 In short, when it comes to SEO campaigns, more money equals more time, and more time equals better results in searches.

 Another example of a ‘best practices’ approach that helps many online businesses is the paid advertisement approach.
 There are many avenues one can take to get their business seen at the top of searches that have nothing to do with SEO.
 Google AdWords is one service that is common because businesses can pay to be featured at the top of the page.
 The main problem with this approach in a saturated market like that of vacation rentals is that the better-established businesses have more (often millions more) money to spend on the same ad space.
 Most just cannot compete.